Chapter 11.5 – Port-City Relationships

 The relocation of port-related activities create an opportunity for urban restructuring.
 Such revitalization of urban areas is called waterfront redevelopment.

-The concept of waterfront redevelopment is related to waterfront sites, but is not limited only to those in port cities.
-Historically, the first waterfront redevelopment projects date from the 1960s when cities like Boston, Baltimore, and San Francisco set the trend.
-At that time, the idea of waterfront revitalization was based on public access to riverbanks by creating parks and markets.
+The concept of waterfront redevelopment applies to waterfront sites but is not limited to those in port cities.
+Historically, the first waterfront redevelopment projects date back to the 1960s, when cities like Boston, Baltimore, and San Francisco set the trend.
+At that time, the idea of waterfront revitalization focused on public access to riverbanks through the creation of parks and markets.
 In the middle of the 1970s, attempts at creating new urban activities and multifunctional projects emerged, including residential, commercial, and cultural projects.
-Since the end of the 1970s, many cities have intensified activities directed toward the functional revitalization of waterfront areas, the rehabilitation of physical waterfront structures, and the creation of new architectural and urban values on the border between water and land.
-Nowadays, this concept is known all over the world, even in developing economies.
+Since the end of the 1970s, many cities have intensified efforts to revitalize waterfront areas, rehabilitate physical waterfront structures, and create new architectural and urban values at the boundary between water and land.
+Nowadays, this concept is known worldwide, even in developing economies.

 Many cities are undergoing a major redevelopment of older, derelict waterfront areas, intending to turn them into commercial, cultural, tourist, or upscale residential areas.
-Cities are using waterfront redevelopment to revitalize urban areas and bolster local economies with new jobs, better housing, improved community amenities, and added tourism opportunities.
+Cities are using waterfront redevelopment to revitalize urban areas and bolster local economies by creating new jobs, improving housing, expanding community amenities, and attracting more tourism.
 The redevelopment of the waterfront has also become an opportunity to rekindle relationships between the city and the port.
-In some cases, waterfront redevelopment is largely an aesthetic undertaking where the extent to which the projects can revitalize urban areas remains unproven.
+In some cases, waterfront redevelopment is largely an aesthetic undertaking, and the extent to which these projects can revitalize urban areas remains unproven.
 However, even then, they represent a shift from industrial to post-industrial land use.

-Most cities have recognized that the industrial heritage of the port is something that should be reinforced rather than eradicated.
-As such, they have capitalized on their industrial past to create interesting and inviting waterfronts, reflecting that most people want to see a real working city and not a sanitized landscape stripped of all historical references.
-Industrial, recreational, commercial, and residential land uses can and do successfully coexist, often with significant effect.
-In fact, their coexistence has proven to be a crucial element in dozens of projects around the world.
+Most cities have recognized that the port industrial heritage should be preserved rather than eradicated.
+As such, they have capitalized on their industrial past to create interesting and inviting waterfronts, reflecting the fact that most people want to see a real working city, not a sanitized landscape stripped of all historical references.
+Industrial, recreational, commercial, and residential land uses can and do coexist successfully, often with significant effects.
+In fact, their coexistence has proven crucial in dozens of projects around the world.

 B. Waterfront redevelopment and expanding port activities

 The generic model of port and city extensions demonstrates how the growth of the city, combined with a retreat of port activities to downstream sites, increases the pressure on abandoned port areas to shift the focus to commercial and housing functions.
-The tensions between city and port are often based on the relative intrinsic land values of areas situated on the border regions between cities and ports.
-The evolutionary model describes how the pressure on the city borders and the need for port renovation schemes (due to the limited availability of port extension areas) lead to increased tension between the city and the port.
+The tensions between the city and the port often stem from the relative intrinsic land values at their intersection.
+The evolutionary model explains how pressure on the city’s borders and the need for port renovation schemes (due to limited availability of port extension areas) lead to increased tension between the city and the port.
 The outcome will depend on the room given to port activities to expand further downstream or along the coastline:

 • Space availability.
-If ample space is available, waterfront revitalization schemes are likely to accommodate different functions that are not really entwined with deep seaport activities, such as new residences, offices, retail facilities, parks, cultural and leisure activities, public spaces, pedestrian routes, transportation systems, marinas, and sporting and recreational areas.
+If ample space is available, waterfront revitalization schemes are likely to accommodate functions that are not closely entwined with deep seaport activities, such as new residences, offices, retail facilities, parks, cultural and leisure activities, public spaces, pedestrian routes, transportation systems, marinas, and sporting and recreational areas.
 In many cases, these functions are fuelled not by ports but by real estate and development corporations that have taken over areas abandoned by ports.
-They can be ubiquitous and might have little to do with the specificity of the place or maritime culture that would make them unique and sustainable attributes of a city.
+They can be ubiquitous and might have little to do with the specificity of a place or its maritime culture, which would make them unique and sustainable attributes of a city.
 The main contribution of these non-port-related commercial and residential zones in the redeveloped waterfront area is to relieve some pressure on the city.

 • Expansion.
 If the port has only limited expansion possibilities, a competitive situation will emerge in relation to the waterfront area between port functions and other functions.
-In that case, a mixed-use scenario for waterfront redevelopment is the most likely outcome, thereby leaving the port with some room to rehabilitate older port areas to form integral parts of the wider port complex.
+In that case, a mixed-use scenario for waterfront redevelopment is the most likely outcome, leaving the port with some room to rehabilitate older port areas as integral parts of the wider port complex.

 C. Waterfront redevelopment as part of stakeholder relations management

 Waterfronts often represent a good opportunity for community enhancement and enrichment.
 But at the same time, waterfront redevelopment can be one of the most highly contested aspects of the city and even of port planning.
 Waterfronts are often the most valuable resource of a city, with many people feeling they are stakeholders; the residents want a beautiful view of marine resources and the port industry, and everyone wants their interests protected.
-While changes in the waterfront are challenging to implement, rebuilding is essential as waterfronts are often the first part of a port city built and are in the greatest state of disrepair or abandonment.
+While changes to the waterfront are challenging to implement, rebuilding is essential, as waterfronts are often the first parts of port cities to be built and are often in the greatest state of disrepair or abandonment.

 Most waterfront redevelopment is challenged by city-port relationships that are stimulated by growth.
 The most common points of conflict and contact are port growth, industrial growth, land-use competition, and water-use competition.
 This stems from a general desire to keep businesses near their markets and customers, maintain the waterfront’s integrity, and create an aesthetically pleasing environment, often achieved through fostering relationships with private owners.

-As derelict port areas are located at the port-city interface, the renewed waterfront attracts economic activities because of its proximity to the city center and, at times, because of the sense of exclusivity associated with a waterfront location.
+As derelict port areas are located at the port-city interface, the renewed waterfront attracts economic activities due to its proximity to the city center and, at times, the sense of exclusivity associated with a waterfront location.
 The redevelopment of the London docklands is one of the best-known examples of the attractiveness of a waterfront location in a central high-density area with a scarcity of real estate.
-The attractiveness is significantly related to the importance of the city in the global urban system and the availability of real estate in relation to demand.
+Attractiveness is significantly related to the importance of the city in the global urban system and the availability of real estate in relation to demand.
 When evaluating a waterfront redevelopment proposal, a fundamental question arises.
 Is the project suitable for the port, and is it beneficial for the city?
-The final decision of whether or not to develop a derelict port area will be based on evaluating three elements: physical, economic, and social advantages.
+The final decision on whether to develop a derelict port area will be based on evaluating three elements: physical, economic, and social advantages.

 The planning of waterfront redevelopment is usually based upon high-level strategic plans with few details concerning the choice of solutions that enable flexibility in adapting to local market conditions.
 Usually, the project includes strategic guidelines for redevelopment or a set of simple objectives.
 Local governments usually act as initiators and enter into partnerships with the private sector.
 Sometimes, the elaboration of a strategy, management, and finance is given to specially established institutions or development companies.
-These institutions have flexibility in interpreting planning regulations, which allows for a quick response to market impulses.
+These institutions have flexibility in interpreting planning regulations, enabling quick responses to market impulses.
 Moving from a conceptual design to implementation can be a complicated task, especially when communities have limited resources.
 Creating an open implementation program can ensure the ongoing input and involvement of key stakeholders.
 Nevertheless, orchestrating such an interactive process can be complex and time-consuming, and can lead to conflicts with stakeholders.
 Task forces are often created to keep stakeholders informed and engaged during the development of detailed master plans.
-With public, private, and government interests, waterfront redevelopment projects often take decades, undergoing many changes in elected officials and public committee members.
+With public, private, and government interests, waterfront redevelopment projects often take decades and undergo many changes in elected officials and public committee members.

 Waterfront design can be a successful forum for initiating community dialogue about broader port development plans.
 Community groups can have a large impact on port city development programs.
 Access to and redevelopment of the waterfront is rarely understood in terms of a working waterfront with maritime and port activities.
-For residents, the perceived negative results of waterfront redevelopment are increased traffic, inadequate parking, lack of privacy, commercial intrusion into residential areas, lack of affordable housing, marine pollution, and non-water-dependent uses in the immediate waterfront.
-In most cases, these negative aspects are counteracted by increased property values, historic preservation, and more public events and amenities.
-One of the contradictions brought about by renewal is that while property value may increase to benefit some people, most residents cannot afford to live in these areas anymore.
+For residents, the perceived negative effects of waterfront redevelopment include increased traffic, inadequate parking, reduced privacy, commercial intrusion into residential areas, a lack of affordable housing, marine pollution, and non-water-dependent uses in the immediate waterfront.
+In most cases, these negative aspects are offset by rising property values, historic preservation, and increased public events and amenities.
+One of the contradictions of renewal is that while property values may increase to benefit some people, most residents cannot afford to live in these areas anymore.
 In contrast to residents, the broader local community typically perceives waterfront redevelopment as a positive action enhancing local quality of life.

 In some cases, waterfront redevelopment can be used as compensation for getting public support for port expansion schemes.
 These projects can help to activate public acceptance and awareness of seaport activity.
 Port authorities should seize such opportunities to establish a solid foundation for dialogue with community stakeholders, fostering goodwill and mutual respect.
-They might even generate more local economic benefit than the renovation of outdated port infrastructure because draft conditions and terminal surfaces of older quays and docks are often too small to allow for modern transshipment activities.
+They might even generate more local economic benefits than the renovation of outdated port infrastructure, because draft conditions and terminal surfaces on older quays and docks are often too shallow to support modern transshipment activities.

-Ports and industrial waterfronts face complex problems associated with environmental contamination and habitat loss that affect the ability of local governments to plan and carry out dredging and waterfront development projects.
+Ports and industrial waterfronts face complex environmental contamination and habitat loss issues that affect the ability of local governments to plan and carry out dredging and waterfront development projects.
 In many parts of the world, separate regulatory programs exist to address source control, the cleanup of contaminated sediments, navigational dredging projects, habitat restoration, and shoreline development projects, each with its own set of agencies, permits, and regulatory requirements.
 In some areas, the overlapping and often conflicting requirements and interests have led to difficulties in completing waterfront redevelopment and clean-up projects, despite their potential for substantial environmental benefits.
-So-called greenway projects are important elements of any waterfront redevelopment scheme because they attract people to the shoreline and give them first-hand experience.
+Greenway projects are important elements of any waterfront redevelopment scheme because they attract people to the shoreline and provide them with a firsthand experience.
 Such first-hand experience is essential in building support for further source control efforts, brownfield redevelopment, contaminated sediment remediation, pollution prevention, and habitat rehabilitation and conservation.

 4. Port-City Interactions: Sustainable Cruise Growth